SolidLabResearch/markdown-editor/README.md

 - Store Markdown files via PUT requests.
 - Show WebID of user if user has logged in with the Solid Authentication browser extension.
 - WebID and browser extension are not needed when working with public resources.
-- Show most recent files.
-They are stored in the browser storage.
+- Show urls of most recent files.
+The urls are stored in the browser storage.

 ## Usage